HopHubProject/HopHub/README.md

 ### HTTP routes

-Please make sure to protect the `/admin` path with through something like HTTP basic auth or other methods in your deployed HTTP server.
+Please make sure to protect the `/admin` path through something like HTTP basic auth or other methods in your deployed HTTP server.
 The application itself does not manage user accounts and roles, and without external protection all data is public.

-Similarily, the the `/metrics` and `/up` paths are probably also something you want to protect.
+Similarly, the `/metrics` and `/up` paths are probably also something you want to protect.

+## Deploying with Docker Compose

+A reference [`docker-compose.yaml`](docker-compose.yaml) is included for self-hosting the app together with its runtime dependencies.
+It brings up three services — a Postgres database, a Valkey instance for the Rails cache, and the app itself from the prebuilt image `ghcr.io/hophubproject/hophub:main` (exposed on port 3000).
+Before bringing the stack up, edit the file (or supply an env file) to replace the placeholder values for at minimum `SECRET_KEY_BASE`, `ALTCHA_HMAC_KEY`, `GEONAMES_USERNAME`, `HOPHUB_BASE_URL`, `HOPHUB_DATABASE_PASSWORD`, and your SMTP credentials — see [Configuration](#configuration) for the full list.
+Then run `docker compose up -d`, and on first boot prepare the database with `docker compose exec app bin/rails db:prepare`.

+The app is then reachable at [http://localhost:3000](http://localhost:3000) for demo purposes.
+Put a TLS-terminating reverse proxy in front of that port for any real deployment.

+Note that the `/admin` route **must be protected** at the ingress level (e.g. HTTP Basic auth, an IP allowlist, or your provider's auth) — the app itself has no user accounts or roles, so without external protection the admin interface is wide open.
+The `/metrics` and `/up` endpoints are also worth restricting.

 ## Updating vendored JavaScript and CSS